wheregmis/lumen-blocks/README.md

 -----
 <br/>

-Lumen is an ARIA-accessible, styled, opinionated component library for Dioxus based on the [shadcn](https://ui.shadcn.com) project, and built on top of the [Dioxus Primitives](https://github.com/DioxusLabs/components) unstyled components library.
+Lumen is an ARIA-accessible, styled, opinionated component library for Dioxus based on the [shadcn UI](https://ui.shadcn.com) project, and built on top of the [Dioxus Primitives](https://github.com/DioxusLabs/components) unstyled components library.

 > [!IMPORTANT]
 > This library is still experimental.
 Expect bugs and breaking changes until a stable release is made.